michaeldayreads/reference/kubernetes.md

     log POD -c CONTAINER

+`-f` allows you to follow that log.

+`kubectl -f pod_name | grep -v "lines_to_ignore include this text"` is a useful pattern to cut down on noise.

 Container may be omitted if there is only one in the pod.
 There are numerous flags to constrain the output, or to `-f` follow it.
 By default a "snapshot" is returned (according to `--help` without any description of what that means).

 Note that `logs` is an alias.